VGLoic/post_quantum_exploration/src/stark/ARTICLES_NOTES.md

 - interpolate the evaluations of the direct proof and verify that it belongs to a polynomial of degree less than the degree threshold.

 This recursive process is nice for the prover but is mostly for the verifier.
 The complexity of the prover is still capped by the diagonal evaluations at `O(DN)`.
 However, for the verifier, we don't have to do the costly interpolation of the column polynomial so it is a great win, the complexity goes down to a logarithmic.

+## The final proof

+Now we have our ingredients to define the final proof.

+Before the development on the low degree proof, we stopped with a way to prove with good probability that the equation `C(P(x)) = Z(x) * D(x)` holds, i.e. oversampling the original evaluations with a way bigger range, committing to the data and then selects a few evaluations in order to let the verifier verifies that the equation holds at the selected points.
+We'll keep that part and call it the `spot checks` part.

+The weakness in the above proof was that the prover could cheat by modifying directly the evaluations with arbitrary values, though still verifying the relations.
+We argued that by cheating in this way, the prover was actually increasing the degree of the polynomials underlying the proof.

+The low degree proof has been described as a solution to this problem, so we can now complete the proof to defend against this kind of attack.
+The prover evaluates two polynomials, the `P` and `D` polynomials, hence we will need two low degree proofs:
+- one for `P` with maximum degree `D = 1_000_000`,
+- one for `D` with maximum degree `10 * D - D = 9 * D = 9_000_000`.
+The factor 10 is coming from `C` while the `- D` is coming from the division of `C(P(x))` by `Z(x)`.